This classic creme caramel is so easy to make and needs very little ingredients! Silky oven baked eggs, sugar and milk: a fantastic dessert!

-Flans, custards and cremes always make me think of my grandmother.
+Flans, custards and cremes always make me think of my late grandmother.

 Homemade Creme Caramel